Women’s Health Gummies: The Real Reason They Work (or Don’t)

 • Texture shift (hardening, sweating, clumping, or tackiness)

-Manufacturing insight: a gummy isn’t just a list of ingredients.
+Key insight: a gummy isn’t just a list of ingredients.
 It’s a controlled micro-environment.
 Get that environment right, and the product stays consistent.
 Get it wrong, and the gummy slowly “moves” even if your initial test results look fine.

-Women’s Health Formulas Add a Special Layer of Complexity
+Women’s Health Formulas Add Complexity

 The challenge isn’t simply getting everything into the kettle.
 The challenge is keeping ingredients from interacting in a warm, acidic, water-containing system where time and oxygen are always part of the equation.
+That’s the difference between a gummy that works and one that doesn’t.

 Overages in Gummies Aren’t a Guess—They’re a Control Plan

 Overages are common in supplement manufacturing, but gummies demand a more disciplined approach.
-In this format, losses aren’t only about the ingredient-they’re about where the ingredient travels and how long it sits at each stage.
+In this format, losses aren’t only about the ingredient—they’re about where the ingredient travels and how long it sits at each stage.
+Discipline matters.

 Potency loss (or drift away from target) can occur at multiple points: